leonardok/leonardok.github.io/_posts/2013-06-10-how-to-profile-you-python-code.md

          6      5001         2226      0.4      0.0      for j in xrange(5000):
          7  25005000     11056412      0.4     47.1          for i in xrange(5000):
          8  25000000     12419670      0.5     52.9              z += 1

+### Memory Profiling

+Easy to use profiler, that has the same decorators as the other profile tools.
+It is not a complete analyser but can give an overall picture of memory increments. [https://pypi.python.org/pypi/memory_profiler](https://pypi.python.org/pypi/memory_profiler)

 ## References